AlexFr062/samples/Networking/TCP/TcpServer/readme.md

 ---
 ## Running TCP server in Linux

-Microsoft .NET program may run of different OS.
+Microsoft .NET program may run on different OS.
 Let's try to run EchoServer on Ununtu 22.04 x64.

 Open TcpServer solution in Visual Studio 2022, right-click on EchoServer project - Publish.
 Select "Publish to directory" and continue.
 Finally, it should create `publish` directory in `bin\Release\net8.0`.
 To run the server, we can execute `EchoServer.exe` or `dotnet EchoServer.dll`: